-14.3.1 Financial Literacy
+15.3.1 Financial Literacy

 Jean-Yves Leblanc.
 Mr. Leblanc holds a Bachelor of Mechanical Engineering degree from Université Laval, a Master of Industrial Engineering from the University of Toronto and a Master of Business Administration (MBA) from the University of Western Ontario.
-He was President and Chief Operating Officer of Bombardier Transportation from 1986 to 2000 and served as Chairman of its Board from 2001 to 2004.
-From 1982 to 1985, he worked as a member of management for Marine Industries where he served as Vice-President, Hydro-Electric Division, and Executive Vice-President and Chief Operating Officer respectively.
+He was President and Chief Operating Officer of Bombardier Transportation from 1986 to 2001 and served as Chairman of its Board from 2001 to 2004.
+From 1982 to 1985, he worked as an executive officer for Marine Industries where he served as Vice-President, Hydro-Electric Division, and Executive Vice-President and Chief Operating Officer of the Company respectively.
 Prior to that, from 1973 to 1981, he was Vice-President, then President, of Sométal Atlantic Ltée.
 Mr. Leblanc serves as a director of various corporations including Groupe Kéolis S.A.S.
 (France), Pomerleau Inc., Premier Tech Ltd. and Emballage St-Jean Ltée.
 He is Chairman of the Audit Committee of Groupe Kéolis S.A.S. and of the Audit Committee of Premier Tech Ltd. and serves on the Audit Committee of Pomerleau Inc. This experience allowed Mr. Leblanc to acquire the necessary competencies to assess Transat's accounting practices and internal controls in the preparation of its financial statements.

 Raymond Bachand.
 Mr. Bachand received his law degree from the Université de Montréal in 1969 and became a member of the Québec Bar the following year.
 He obtained a Masters of Business Administration (MBA) degree from Harvard University in 1972, followed by a Doctorate of Business Administration (DBA) degree in 1981.
 He taught at the École des hautes études commerciales de Montréal between 1972 and 1977, held the position of Chief of Staff to the Québec Minister of Labour and Manpower between 1977 and 1979, and served as Special Secretary in the Office of the Premier of Québec between 1979 and 1981.
 In the business world, he was Vice-President of Métro-Richelieu between 1981 and 1989 and Culinar between 1990 and 1993.
-He joined the Fonds de solidarité des travailleurs du Québec (FTQ) as a director from 1983 to 2001, a member of the Executive Committee from 1987 to 2001 and Chairman of the Audit Committee from 1988 to 1994, when he was appointed First Vice-President and Chief Investment Officer, and then President and Chief Executive Officer from 1997 to 2001.
-He was also Chief Executive Officer of Secor Conseil from 2002 to 2005.
-Finally, he was a member of the Board of Directors of the Canadian Public Accountability Board (CPAB) from 2003 to 2005 and of the Board of Trade of Metropolitan Montréel between 2004 and 2005.
-He received the MBA of the Year Award in 1997 and the Prix Dimensions in 2000.
+He joined the Fonds de solidarité des travailleurs du Québec (FTQ) in 1994 as First Vice-President and Chief Investment Officer, and was appointed

+President and Chief Executive Officer from 1997 to 2001.
+He was also President and Chief Executive Officer of Secor Conseil from 2002 to 2005.